adakite1/dse/README.md

 The binaries will be in `target/[debug or release]`.

+## Examples

-#### Examples
+#### swdl_tool.exe
 `.\swdl_tool.exe to-xml .\NDS_UNPACK\data\SOUND\BGM\*.swd -o unpack`<br/>
 `.\swdl_tool.exe from-xml .\unpack\*.swd.xml -o .\NDS_UNPACK\data\SOUND\BGM\`

+#### smdl_tool.exe
 `.\smdl_tool.exe to-xml .\NDS_UNPACK\data\SOUND\BGM\*.smd -o unpack`<br/>
-`.\smdl_tool.exe from-xml .\unpack\*.smd.xml -o .\NDS_UNPACK\data\SOUND\BGM\`
+`.\smdl_tool.exe from-xml .\unpack\*.smd.xml -o .\NDS_UNPACK\data\SOUND\BGM\`<br/>
+`.\smdl_tool.exe from-midi .\midi_export.mid ./bgm0043.swd`

+**A quick note on the MIDI conversion functionality:**
+- The MIDI file must be of type `smf0`!
+(A single track, 16 channels)
+- Currently, the instruments are mapped automatically to the entries in the `prgi` chunk of the provided SWD file, channel number <=> index in the `prgi` chunk
+- P.s., you can also just put in the `SWD.XML` file directly into that command and it should still work
+- CC07 Volume, CC10 Pan Position, and CC11 Expression are the currently supported MIDI CC controllers; they're mapped to their SMDL equivalents
+- If you want a track to loop and go back to an earlier position after reaching the end, you need to add a MIDI Meta event of the `Marker` type, and set it to "LoopStart" (this is in parity with `ppmdu_2` MIDI exports too!)
+- ...
+That's all I can think of for now, if there's something else I'll update this.
+Ping me about any weirdness that happens!

+**Important note:** DON'T RUN `dse.exe`!!
+It shouldn't do much but it's the file I use for doing very specific things like reading specifically named files and stuff for testing purposes.
+Use the other two :)

-### Thanks to...
+## Thanks to...
 - `Psy_Commando` for the brilliant documentation of all the `.SWD` and `.SMD` files, and for the creation of the `ppmdu_2` parsers.
 It was invaluable in the creation of this parser, and laid the groundwork for my understanding of much of DSE's internal structures.
-- `CodaHighland` from the Halley'sCometSoftware discord and `Psy_Commando` for the documentation of various new DSE events that, together, pretty much completely decipher the file format.
-While the absolute specifics of these events might need some more exploring, the fact that we know what all these events do with certainty has been invaluable to the parser, and also gives me a lot of hope that we can definitely make something that works reaallly well to convert MIDI.
+- `CodaHighland` from the Halley'sCometSoftware discord and `Psy_Commando` for the documentation of various new DSE events that, together, pretty much completely decipher the `SMDL` file format.
+While the absolute specifics of these events might need some more exploring, the fact that we know what all these events do has been invaluable to the parser, and also gives me a lot of hope that we can definitely make something that works reaallly well to convert MIDI.
 - `nazberrypie`, creator of `Trezer`, for documenting the effects of the link bytes.
 This was invaluable in finally finishing the `.SMD` parser, and also helped me understand the linking structure of `.SMD` and `.SWD` files much better.
 - The authors of the `byteorder`, `bevy_reflect`, `serde`, `quick-xml`, `base64`, `clap`, `glob`, `phf`, `midly`, and `chrono` crates for making these pretty amazing crates.
 I really wanted to keep the code as maintainable and simple as possible, and these crates provided invaluable functions to enable me to not write a million get functions lol.
 - And finally, the `#reverse-engineering` channel on the SkyTemple discord!
 I know I'm somewhat new in the community, but `Adex`, `Nazberry`, `Psy_Commando`, and others have helped me so much in getting the information and boost I needed to make it this far.
 I honestly can't imagine finishing this so quickly if I had done it alone.
 Thanks guys!!